-Joseph is a pre-eminent litigator and restructuring and insolvency lawyer specialising in large scale complex litigation (including class actions) and all aspects of contentious and non-contentious insolvency.
+Joseph is a preeminent restructuring and insolvency lawyer specialising in all aspects of insolvency administrations, security enforcement, insolvency related litigation, restructuring techniques and workouts.

-He has been instructed in respect of almost every major corporate insolvency in Australia during the last 20 years.
-He is an expert litigator and advocate and handles complex litigious matters with a particular focus on class actions.
+He has instructed in respect of almost every major corporate insolvency in Australia; is an expert litigator and advocate and handles complex litigious matters both in out of the insolvency arena.

 Joseph is known for the commerciality and speed of his advice.
 Clients particularly value his tenacity in litigious circumstances.
-He is recognised as a leading lawyer in Restructuring & Insolvency by Chambers Asia-Pacific, Best Lawyers Australia and Doyle’s Guide to the Australian Legal Profession.
+He is recognised as a leading lawyer in Restructuring & Insolvency by Chambers Asia-Pacific, Best Lawyers Australia and preeminent by Doyle’s Guide to the Australian Legal Profession.
 Joseph also sits on the Federal Court User Group in relation to Commercial and Corporations (Insolvency) matters.